Apply For a Seed Grant

 can I submit more than one (1) LOI?

 No. Multiple LOI submissions for the same principal investigator, even if for different grant opportunities, are not allowed.
+We do allow multiple submissions from a single institution.

 What is The Review Process?